How Do You Install Temporary Fencing?

 Temporary fencing is one of the most important site rentals for construction sites, outdoor special events (who wants wedding crashers?), and large public events like carnivals and fairs.
 Temporary fencing is useful because it can be moved and shifted as needed, and when properly installed, it serves as an effective barrier that can keep people safe and perimeters secure.
 So, how do you install temporary fencing?
 It’s not very difficult, but it does need to be done correctly to keep it secure.
 The last thing you want is fencing blowing over or creating a hazard.

-One special note on fencing: in some areas, installation must be done by qualified technicians.
+One special note on fencing: in some areas, installation must be done by qualified technicians and OSHA has construction temporary fence regulations in place.
 Your temporary fence rental company will be able to help guide you on any local regulations.

 1. Assess the Space